BladeKitana732/Covid-Tracker/README.md

 https://javascript.info/promise-chaining //for fetch and nested .then promises

-https://reacttraining.com/react-router/web/guides/quick-start //for react router and Navbar
+https://reacttraining.com/react-router/web/guides/quick-start //for react router and Navbar (1/2)

+https://reacttraining.com/react-router/web/api/NavLink/activeclassname-string //for react router and Navbar (2/2)